DPBayes/twinify/README.md

 Command line arguments specific to DPVI (ignored by NAPSU-MQ):

 - `--k` - Number of mixture components (integer): Use this argument to set the number of mixture components when automatic modelling is used.
 A reasonable choice would be of same magnitude as the number of features.
-- `--sampling_ratio`, `-q` - Subsampling ratio (real number): Use this argument to set the relative size of subsets (batches) of data the iteratively private learning is uses.
+- `--sampling_ratio`, `-q` - Subsampling ratio (real number between 0 and 1): Use this argument to set the relative size of subsets (batches) of data the iteratively private learning is uses.
 This has privacy implications and is further discussed in FAQ.
 - `--num_epochs`,`-e`, - Number of learning epochs (integer): Use this argument to set the number of passes through the data (*epochs*) the private learning performs.
 This has privacy implications and is further discussed in FAQ.
 - `--clipping_threshold` - Privacy parameter (positive real number): Use this argument to adapt the clipping of gradients, an internal parameter for the private learning that limits how much each sample can effect the learning.
 It is only advised for experienced users to change this parameter.